finding-rachit/CPS406_Project/README.md

 # cps406mem
 CPS 406 group project, Membership Manager.
 Uses mutiple concepts of Java.
-Built with a team of 4, incorporating Agile Methodologies.
+Built with a team of 4, incorporating Agile Methodology.